 Healthy Mind Sacramento offers treatment to target the changes often seen in traumatic brain injury.
 Therapy for traumatic brain injury usually includes both individual cognitive rehabilitation therapy and cognitive behavioral therapy.
 The goal of cognitive rehabilitation is to learn different strategies, or “work arounds” for areas of cognitive weakness, and build upon areas of cognitive strength.
 Cognitive behavioral therapy teaches healthier ways of thinking and new patterns of behavior.
 This helps with mood.
 It can also help with anger and impulse control.
 Finally, many people with traumatic brain injury need some help with building healthy sleep patterns.

 My expertise in traumatic brain injury recovery is longstanding.
 I previously worked in a hospital rehabilitation unit with patients recovering from traumatic brain injuries.
-Currently, I am on staff at VA Sacramento, where I work with veterans who have had a traumatic brain injury.
+Currently, I was previously on staff at VA Sacramento, where I worked with veterans who have had a traumatic brain injury.
 If you have questions about your brain injury, please feel free to get in touch!